Breast Lift (Mastopexy)

 Breast lift surgery, also called mastopexy, is a procedure to lift the breasts.
 A woman’s breasts often change over time, losing their youthful shape and firmness.
 These changes and loss of skin elasticity may result from weight fluctuations, pregnancy, breastfeeding, aging, or heredity.
 A breast lift can rejuvenate your figure with a breast profile that is youthful and uplifted.

 Westlake Dermatology & Cosmetic Surgery in Austin has earned a “Gold Seal Approval” outpatient surgery center accreditation by the Joint Commission at our Westlake location and a certification by the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. at our Downtown Austin location.
-All mastopexy surgeries are performed on-site at our Westlake or Downtown Austin locations.
+We are also now offering breast lift procedures in Houston location in University Place.

 Before and After Breast Lift